aprilahijriyan/allin/README.md

 ### Install with `pip`

-> I haven't uploaded to pypi.org at this time, but I will upload it as a first pre-release soon.
+Currently I just published the pre-release version `v0.1.1a0`.
+So, maybe you need to install it with the `--pre` option.
+Example:

 ```
-pip install allin
+pip install --pre allin
 ```